 Not Quite Secular: Montesquieu on the Political Utility of Faith

 Is religion a useful or dangerous feature of political life?
 This paper analyzes an argument made by Montesquieu, a liberal philosopher whose writings were highly influential in the American founding.
 Montesquieu contends, in Book 24 and 25 of The Spirit of the Laws, that the moral and political effects of a religion depends on its doctrines.
 Such a claim links faith closely to mores.
 In other words, doctrine as doctrine cannot simply be expelled from the political realm – each article of faith must be weighed in the balance of political utility.
 Montesquieu therefore seems to reject Pierre Bayle’s famous defense of a society of moral atheists.
 At the same time Montesquieu quietly argues that these doctrines are often matters of indifference, and suggests that some key Christian doctrines – in particular – are less than salutary.
-This paper brings out this tension in Montesquieu’s thought, a tension that reveals why Montesquieu fails to go along with Pierre Bayle’s more radical enlightenment secularism.
+This paper tracks Montesquieu’s handling of this question, a handling that explains why he fails to go along with Pierre Bayle’s more radical enlightenment secularism.